TribThapa/Blockchain_Homework/Blockchain_CaseStudy/README.md

 ## Why This Matters

-Unhedged is designed to take on industry heavyweights Stockspot, Six Park and Raiz, with most fees only charged when it outperformed the benchmark.
+- Unhedged is designed to take on industry heavyweights Stockspot, Six Park and Raiz, with most fees only charged when it outperforms the benchmark.

-The technology used by Unhedged employs algorithms that were, until recently, only available to well capitalised wholesale investors.
+- The technology used by Unhedged employs algorithms that were, until recently, only available to well capitalised wholesale investors.
+Some of these technologies include Cloud competing and open-source development.

-“Cloud competing, open-source developments and access to capital has changed this game dramatically, so startups can play in this area, and has opened up advanced strategies for new players.
-Unhedged uses algorithms that scan the market every second for opportunities, as opposed to static monthly rebalancing processes undertaken by other robo-investors,” Bakker says.
+- Unhedged uses algorithms that scan the market every second for opportunities, as opposed to static monthly rebalancing processes undertaken by other robo-investors.

- the majority of fees will only be charged when we outperform the benchmark and set a new high-water mark.
+- The majority of fees will only be charged when Unhedged outperforms the benchmark and set a new high-water mark.

+- Customers will be able to start investing with as little as $100 AUD

-More broadly, Mr Bakker asserted that the wealth management industry has become enamoured of passive investing – mimicking market performance instead of trying to beat it – for its own purposes, not as a means to keeping consumer costs low, as often believed.
+- More broadly, Unhedged is not for the ideology in today's wealth management industry where they are enamoured for mimicking market performance instead of trying to beat it – for its own purposes, not as a means to keeping consumer costs low, as often believed.

 ## Algorithms